Kubernetes Adoption for a High-Volume Payment Processor

 Nine months after starting, the migration was complete and certified:

-- Deployment frequency increased from bi-weekly to 15+ times daily.
 Teams now deployed independently without coordinating release windows.
 Most deployments were fully automated with manual approval only for production.

-- Mean time to recovery dropped from 45 minutes to 8 minutes.
-Kubernetes self-healing, combined with proper health checks and Istio’s traffic management, meant most issues resolved automatically.
+Kubernetes self-healing, combined with proper health checks and Istio's traffic management, meant most issues resolved automatically.
 When human intervention was needed, rollback was a single click in ArgoCD.

-- Infrastructure costs reduced by 30%.
 Better bin-packing from Karpenter, automatic scaling that actually worked, and elimination of over-provisioned EC2 instances drove the savings.

-- PCI-DSS audit passed with zero findings.
 The QSA specifically called out the mTLS implementation and audit logging as exemplary.

-- On-call pages reduced by 60%.
-The self-healing capabilities and improved observability meant engineers weren’t woken up for issues the platform could handle itself.
+The self-healing capabilities and improved observability meant engineers were not woken up for issues the platform could handle itself.

-- P99 latency improved from 85ms to 72ms.
-Despite Istio’s overhead, the consistent performance from dedicated node pools and better resource allocation actually improved latency.
+Despite Istio's overhead, the consistent performance from dedicated node pools and better resource allocation actually improved latency.

 Key Takeaways

-- Compliance constraints can drive better architecture.
-The PCI requirements forced us to implement mTLS, network segmentation, and comprehensive audit logging.
+• Compliance constraints can drive better architecture The PCI requirements forced us to implement mTLS, network segmentation, and comprehensive audit logging.
 These practices made the system more secure and more observable than it would have been otherwise.

-- Migrate incrementally with traffic shifting.
-Running old and new systems in parallel with gradual traffic migration eliminated big-bang risk.
+• Migrate incrementally with traffic shifting Running old and new systems in parallel with gradual traffic migration eliminated big-bang risk.
 When we found issues, we shifted traffic back.
 No customer ever noticed a migration-related problem.

-- Invest in the platform before migrating workloads.
-The three months we spent building the platform foundation—observability, CI/CD, security controls—before migrating any production traffic paid off.
+• Invest in the platform before migrating workloads The three months we spent building the platform foundation, observability, CI/CD, security controls, before migrating any production traffic paid off.
 Teams trusted the platform because it was proven before they depended on it.